 Dodging or just “getting out of dodge”

 Options for refusing service during Vietnam varied.
-Frequently called “draft dodgers” referred to those who not just objected, but literally dodged induction.
-Not showing up, fleeing to Canada, going AWOL while in service or acts such as burning draft cards were all cards played to avoid Vietnam.
+Frequently called “draft dodgers,” the term refers to those who not just objected, but literally avoided induction.
+Not showing up, fleeing to Canada, going AWOL while in service, or acts such as burning draft cards were all cards played to avoid Vietnam.

-Failing to report held consequences ranging from fines, ineligibility of certain benefits, to imprisonment.
-In what has widely been viewed as a controversial decision, President Jimmy Carter pardoned hundreds of thousands of “draft dodgers” eliminating the statuses like “deserter” from countless files.
+Failing to report held consequences ranging from fines to ineligibility for certain benefits to imprisonment.
+In what has widely been viewed as a controversial decision, President Jimmy Carter pardoned hundreds of thousands of “draft dodgers,” eliminating statuses like “deserter” from countless files.

-In case you’re wondering, The Selective Service System’s website still exists, as men are still required to register even today.
+In case you’re wondering, the Selective Service System’s website still exists, as men are still required to register to this day.
+There’s just no peacetime conscription in the United States, something we hope stays in place for a long time.